-POLY- (POLYPNEA, POLYGLOT & POLYDIPSIA)
+with POLY- (POLYPNEA, POLYGLOT & POLYDIPSIA)

-by artist EJATU SHAW
+photographs by EJATU SHAW

 I’m writing this on the bank of a lake called Dead.
 I’m a guest here, an outsider.
 I’m present, but apart, isolated by my aloofness, by my fight with faith—which is, perhaps, where my experience and photographer Ejatu Shaw’s meet, where our disparate melodies harmonize.
 On the lake’s edge I’m isolated too by my shadow-life, a life that exists in no place, save the virtual.
 It’s in the virtual that my labor resides, my fantasies, my desire, my quest to know and understand, my intimacies.

 There’s a me without a body, and with only the infrequent, digital reproduction of a face or voice, whose impotent efforts to communicate or understand must occur in accordance with a group of unspoken rules, rules that so often amputate even the meager, lingering potentials toward truths that still remain, latent in the prison-house of language.
 The dominance the digital imposes is a special kind of totalizing torture, one I couldn’t have predicted, not really.

 It’s in these digital shadows that Issue 002: SHADOWS took root.

 And now, days later, I’m writing this within a razor’s edge of your reading, with my tiny kids’ hands on me, with their delicate flesh pressed to mine, with the oven warming and the stove-top ablaze, in conversation with people in three-to-five time zones and my body rioting from the pressure: of the computer, of a world wedded to a ‘no limits’ version of performance, and accumulation.
 But I, and we, hold steady.
 I know you feel me.
 I know you feel me.